scalapb/protoc-gen-template.g8/README.md

 # Giter8 template for ScalaPB plugins

 Do you want to write your own proto code generator in Scala?
-Do you want to (optionally) integreate it with ScalaPB?
-You have found the g8 template that will you do exactly that!
+Do you want to (optionally) integrate it with ScalaPB?
+This template does exactly that!

-To get started, type
+Let's get started!

+In a terminal, type:

 ```
 sbt new scalapb/scalapb-plugin-template.g8